aws-amplify/amplify-js/packages/amazon-cognito-identity-js/README.md

 });
 ```

+Note:

+- To set the flow type as 'CUSTOM_AUTH' is not needed, because `initiateAuth` function always use 'CUSTOM_AUTH' flow.
+- If you are trying a different flow type, please use `setAuthenticationFlowType` and `authenticateUser` functions.

 **Use case 26.** Using cookies to store cognito tokens

 To use the CookieStorage you have to pass it in the constructor map of CognitoUserPool and CognitoUser (when constructed directly):